RafqaHaddad1/DesignPatterns/README.md

 ### F. Flyweight

 ---------------------------------------
 The **Flyweight** design pattern aims to minimize memory usage and computational expenses by sharing as much data as possible among similar objects.

-Here's a summary:
+**Purpose**:

-**Purpose**: To efficiently manage a large number of fine-grained objects by sharing common data.
+   - To efficiently manage a large number of fine-grained objects by sharing common data.

 **Key Points**:
     - Flyweight objects are immutable and initialized via constructor parameters.